leandroargentiero/fullstackopen/README.md

 ## [Full Stack Open](https://fullstackopen.com/en/)

 This course is held at the Department of Computer Science at the University of Helsinki and serves as an introduction to modern web application development with JavaScript.
-The course is an introduction to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

 ![Certificate Of Completion](certificate-fullstack.png)